The Uganda Carbon Bureau Team

 Georg Zenk is an expert in CDM renewable energy project development.
 With a natural science background he has an extensive record of environmental consultancy.
 Before he joined the Bureau he validated CDM projects for one of the leading German validation companies (Tuv Sud).
 He worked with UCB for over 3 years supported by the German development organisation GTZ|CIM and his work was spread across all the Bureau’s energy-related projects including renewables, fuel switch and improved cookstoves.
 He now supports the Bureau’s work as an independent consultant.

-Grace came to the Bureau with a Bachelors degree in Tourism from Makerere University in Kampala.
-Previously she worked at the Uganda Wildlife Authority and a local NGO.
 At UCB she is responsible for all aspects of the office’s administration and financial management.

 Jenny Farmer - Senior Forestry Specialist

 Jenny was one of the founders of the Bureau and pioneered our forestry work.
 She has had a continuous involvement in REDD and its field application in Uganda, and was a reviewer of the Avoided Deforestation Partners’ VCS modules.
 She is still a consultant to the Bureau while she is completing her PhD at the University of Aberdeen studying the efflux of CO2 from peat soils in forest and oil palm sites in Eastern Sumatra.

 Charlie joined the Bureau after completing an MSc at the University of Edinburgh where he studied Ecological Economics, specialising in forest carbon and payments for ecosystem services.
 Although originally trained as a physicist, he has previously worked with the World Agroforestry Centre in Sumatra.
 His academic research has examined risks to ecosystems and GHG emissions from mangrove land use, and interests include a landscape approach to ecosystems service provision and land management.